7 Best Project Management Methodologies to Use in 2022

 At the start, you’ll have to rely on your previous experience to complete tasks and add an approximate time for each task.
 After that, make it in habit to track your time for each task.
 That way, you’ll be able to estimate your time more precisely in the future.

-To calculate the time for each task and prioritize them easily, it’s best to use a time tracking app.
+To calculate the time for each task and prioritize them easily, it’s best to use a time tracker.
 This will help you to accurately monitor and evaluate time on your project.

 Advantages and disadvantages